Royals vs. Phillies Player Props Betting Odds

 Stott Stats

-- Stott has 123 hits with 23 doubles, two triples, nine home runs and 26 walks.
-He has driven in 39 runs with 19 stolen bases.
+- Bryson Stott has put up 124 hits with 23 doubles, two triples, nine home runs and 26 walks.
+He has driven in 40 runs with 19 stolen bases.

 Stott Recent Games